mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 {% endhint %}

 #### Android
-On an android device should listen to the following intent appId.Info
+On an android device should listen to the following intent "appId.Info".

 Upon invocation of this intent the devices are expected to respond back with the JSON response filtered by the respective type.